Semiclassical dynamics of horizons in spherically symmetric collapse: Gravitational collapse with a scalar field

-The third case in Eq. (\ref{sp}) characterises the outermost boundary of the trapped region, namely, the ``apparent horizon'' which corresponds to the equation $\dot{R}^{2}=1$.
-The Eq.~(\ref{theta1-q}) is also to be thought of as a function of the phase space, for every fixed shell $r$.
-Specifically, we will be most interested in the boundary shell, $r=r_{b}$, which bounds the support of matter.
-In that case, we define
+The third case in Eq. (\ref{sp}) characterises the outermost boundary of the trapped region, namely the ``apparent horizon'', which corresponds to the equation $\dot{R}^{2}=1$.
+Note that Eq.~(\ref{theta1-q}) is also to be thought of as a function in phase space, for every fixed shell $r$.
+Specifically, we will have particular interest in the boundary shell, $r=r_{b}$, which bounds the support of matter.
+For that case, we can define

-Since we are mainly interested in the trapped surfaces eventual formation due to the gravitational collapse of the interior spacetime, we assume that the star is not trapped from the initial configuration at $t_{0}$; in other words, $\Theta(t_{0},r)<0$ for all shells $0<r<r_{b}$.
+Since we are mainly interested in the eventual trapped surfaces formation, due to the interior spacetime gravitational collapse, we assume that the star is not trapped from the initial configuration at $t_{0}$; in other words, $\Theta(t_{0},r)<0$ for all shells $0<r<r_{b}$.